sftpgo/docs/docs/tutorials/eventmanager-folders.md

 # Virtual Folders Integration

-Using virtual folders with the Event Manager unlocks powerful automation workflows, such as copying uploaded files to different storage locations — either within the same backend (but outside the user's security context) or to an external server or cloud storage provider.
-These operations can be triggered by events like file uploads or scheduled tasks, and they require no custom scripting or complex setup.
+Virtual folders can be used as the target of Event Manager actions, so that files can be copied to a storage location the triggering user cannot reach: another directory of the same backend, outside the user's security context, or an external server or cloud storage provider.
+These actions are triggered by filesystem events, such as uploads, or by schedules, and are configured entirely from the WebAdmin UI.

-Let's explore a few example scenarios to see how this feature can be used in practice.
+The following scenarios describe two typical configurations.

 ## Scenario 1: Cross-User File Copy (Same Backend)

-### Goal

 We have two users on the same S3 storage: